 You will need to pack clothes that can withstand the mountain weather, which can change quickly.
 That means a wind-proof layer and a down jacket, as well as a waterproof coat.
-Wear in your hiking boots before you hit the trails and invest in a decent map – many of the maps available locally are unreliable for more remote regions.
+Wear your hiking boots before you hit the trails and invest in a decent map – many of the maps available locally are unreliable for more remote regions.

 Always carry water (or the means of purifying water), extra socks, a survival bag and emergency food.
-Sunscreen, a high-UV-factor lipstick, a sunhat and sunglasses should also be seen as essentials – it's easy to get sunburned at altitude and the snow can be blindingly white at times.
+Sunscreen, a high-UV-factor chapstick, a sunhat and sunglasses should also be seen as essentials – it's easy to get sunburned at altitude and the snow can be blindingly white at times.
 For a multi-day hike, consider bringing your own sleeping bag and roll mat; some trekking companies can provide these, but quality varies.

 Check to see if you need any permits to trek in the Himalayas